opensearch-project/documentation-website/_api-reference/ingest-apis/processors/grok.md

 The Grok processor is based on the [`java-grok`](https://mvnrepository.com/artifact/io.krakens/java-grok) library and supports all compatible patterns.
 The `java-grok` library is built using the [`java.util.regex`](https://docs.oracle.com/javase/8/docs/api/java/util/regex/package-summary.html) regular expression library.

-You can add custom patterns to your pipelines using the `patterns_definitions` option.
-When debugging custom patterns, the [Grok Debugger](https://grokdebugger.com/) can be helpful.
+You can add custom patterns to your pipelines using the `patterns_definitions` parameter.
+When debugging custom patterns, the [Grok Debugger](https://grokdebugger.com/) can help you test and debug grok patterns before using them in your [ingest pipelines]({{site.url}}{{site.baseurl}}/api-reference/ingest-apis/index/).

 ## Configuration parameters

-To configure the `grok` processor, you can use various options that allow you to define patterns, match specific keys, and control the processor's behavior.
+To configure the `grok` processor, you have various options that allow you to define patterns, match specific keys, and control the processor's behavior.
 The following table lists the required and optional parameters for the `grok` processor.

 Parameter | Required | Description |
 |-----------|-----------|-----------|